Head Teacher's Welcome

 ACE; ambitious, curious and Ever-respectful

 To do this we have focused on ensuring our curriculum, underpinned by the national curriculum, is exciting and challenging.
 Building a curriculum that is relevant, enjoyable and suitably challenging for all of our pupils has been an exciting journey.
 It has meant that our pupils enjoy their lessons and make exceptionally good progress.
-Our end of Key Stage results are well above National Average and children leave Hill West very well prepared for the opportunities and challenges they will face in secondary school.
+Our end of Key Stage results mean that children leave Hill West very well prepared for the opportunities and challenges they will face in secondary school.
 We have very high expectations for all of our pupils irrespective of their starting points, recognising that they will be entering a highly competitive global marketplace in unprecedented times.
 Our staff are dedicated and hard-working, committed to an ethos of on-going professional learning.
 We understand that an excellent school needs excellent staff.

 - Know about rights